HistoryData

 Biography

-John Hadley (1731-1764) was an English chemist and physician who made significant contributions to early experimental chemistry during the mid-18th century.
-Born in London to Henry Hadley, he received his education at Queens' College, Cambridge, where he graduated with a Bachelor of Arts degree in 1753.
-His academic excellence and scientific aptitude led to his appointment in 1756 as the fourth Professor of Chemistry at Cambridge University, a position that holds the distinction of being the oldest continuously occupied chair of Chemistry in the United Kingdom.
+John Hadley (1731–1764) was an English chemist and physician who made important contributions to early chemistry experiments and medical practice in the mid-18th century.
+Born in London to Henry Hadley, he studied at Queens' College, Cambridge, where he graduated with a Bachelor of Arts in 1753.
+His academic success led to his appointment in 1756 as the fourth Professor of Chemistry at Cambridge University, marking the oldest continuously filled chemistry position in the UK.

-Since the Chemistry Professorship at Cambridge was unpaid, Hadley pursued medical studies to secure financial stability.
-In 1758, he obtained a Physick Fellowship, which enabled him to practice medicine alongside his chemical research.
-Two years later, in 1760, he relocated to London to take up a position as Assistant Physician at St Thomas' Hospital, one of London's most prestigious medical institutions.
-His medical career progressed rapidly, and by 1763, he had been promoted to full Physician at Charterhouse School, while also achieving Fellowship of the Royal College of Physicians.
+Since the Chemistry Professorship at Cambridge didn't pay, Hadley also pursued a career in medicine to support himself.
+In 1758, he got a Physick Fellowship, allowing him to practice medicine.
+By 1760, he moved to London and became an Assistant Physician at St Thomas' Hospital.
+His medical career advanced further, and in 1763 he became a full Physician at Charterhouse School and a Fellow of the Royal College of Physicians of London.

-Hadley's scientific contributions were recognized by his election as a Fellow of the Royal Society in 1758, an honor that acknowledged his research achievements and standing within the scientific community.
-On December 16, 1763, he performed what is recorded as the first dissection of a mummy in British history, demonstrating his interest in advancing medical knowledge through anatomical investigation.
-Unfortunately, his promising career was cut short when he died of fever in 1764 at the young age of 33, leaving behind a legacy of important early work in experimental chemistry and medicine.
+Hadley's scientific work was recognized by the Royal Society, which made him a Fellow in 1758, acknowledging his contributions to science.
+On December 16, 1763, he performed what is noted as the first mummy dissection in British history, showing his dedication to expanding medical knowledge.
+Sadly, his promising career ended when he died of a fever in 1764 at just 33, leaving behind a legacy of scientific and medical innovation that influenced future researchers and physicians.

 Before Fame